abpframework/abp/docs/en/Audit-Logging.md

 `options.EntityHistorySelectors` is a flexible and dynamic way of selecting the entities for audit logging.
 Another way is to use the `Audited` and `DisableAuditing` attributes per entity.

-## Enabling/Disabling Audit Logging for Objects
+## Enabling/Disabling Audit Logging for Services

-### Enable/Disable for Controllers & Their Actions
+### Enable/Disable for Controllers & Actions

 All the controller actions are logged by default (see `IsEnabledForGetRequests` above for GET requests).